oerpli/MONitERO/README.md

 Various pgsql scripts to monitor the Monero blockchain.
 Mostly useful if you plan to create a blackball database (more on that below) or calculate some metrics concerning Monero transactions and you would like to use (PG)SQL for that purpose.

-If you only want a blackball database, I will provide a CSV file with transactions that are currently known to be spent <somewhere>.
+If you only want a blackball database, I will provide a CSV file with transactions that are currently known to be spent <somewhere> (currently looking for a place to reliably host approx. 1-3GB uncompressable text files).

 ## WTF is a blackball?
 Monero transactions use other inputs to hide the real inputs spent in transactions.
 Over the years, [several](https://arxiv.org/abs/1704.04299) [researchers](https://www.researchgate.net/publication/319071434_A_Traceability_Analysis_of_Monero%27s_Blockchain) have found, that some transaction outputs are definitely spent and therefore can be removed from rings, reducing the anonymity set of the affected transaction.